Strongly enhanced lifetime of higher-order bimerons and antibimerons

 Over the past decade, solitons with $|Q| \leq 1$, such as skyrmions, skyrmionium, bimerons, and vortices, have been comprehensively studied.
+Here, {due to their topological similarity, magnetic bimerons, which comprise a meron–antimeron pair, are also considered in-plane skyrmions} \cite{bimeron_PRB2019,Kuchkin2020,Zarzuela2020,Rybakov2025}.
 These solitons are typically stabilized by the Dzyaloshinskii-Moriya interaction (DMI), and they can be as small as the nanoscale \cite{heinze2011spontaneous,Romming2013,Dongzhe2022_fgt}, move efficiently under current \cite{fert2013,sampaio2013nucleation}, allow topological spin switching by optical pulses (i.e., ultrafast control) \cite{buttner2021observation,dabrowski2022all,khela2023laser}, and can be detected all-electrically \cite{hanneken2015,crum2015perpendicular,li2024proposal}.
-Recently, the study has progressed to high-$Q$ solitons ($|Q| > 1$) such as skyrmion bundles or skyrmion bags \cite{foster2019two,tang2021magnetic,liu2025room}.
-These high-$Q$ solitons not only promise rich and novel physics but also offer unique properties for future spintronic applications, such as higher topological complexity \cite{niu2025magnetic} for information encoding and a reduced skyrmion Hall angle \cite{hassan2024dipolar} for efficient information transmission.
+Recently, the study has progressed to high-$Q$ solitons ($|Q| > 1$) {including isolated high-$Q$ skyrmions \cite{hassan2024dipolar} as well as composite structures} such as skyrmion bundles or skyrmion bags \cite{foster2019two,tang2021magnetic,liu2025room}.
+These high-$Q$ solitons have attracted significant interest due to their rich physical properties and potential functionalities, such as higher topological complexity \cite{niu2025magnetic} for information encoding and a reduced skyrmion Hall angle \cite{hassan2024dipolar} for efficient information transmission.

 However, the formation mechanisms of high-$Q$ solitons and their stability remain largely unexplored.
-In particular, the average lifetimes $\tau$ of high-$Q$ solitons, usually described by the Arrhenius law
+In particular, the average lifetimes $\tau$ of high-$Q$ solitons, usually described by the Arrhenius law \cite{bessarab2012harmonic}

 are unknown.
 The lifetime calculations are challenging due to the complexity of identifying the minimum energy path in a complex energy surface and the need to determine both the energy barrier $\Delta E$ and the entropic contributions incorporated in the pre-exponential factor $\Gamma_0$.
 Therefore, even for low-$Q$ solitons, lifetimes have been investigated by only a very limited number of groups worldwide \cite{hagemeister2015stability,bessarab2018lifetime,Malottki2019, Desplat2020,muckel2021experimental,Dongzhe_PRB2024}.
 In particular, the transition mechanisms and lifetimes of high-$Q$ solitons have not been reported so far.